lhaug/textmoduleAPI/README.md

 ## 🛑 Shut Down

-Shutting down the container, this also deletes the database and all entrys with:
+Shutting down the container, this also deletes the database and all entrys with the following command:

 ```docker-compose down -v```